dnachman/aws-bootcamp-cruddur-2023/journal/week8.md

 Here's the user profile page after the changes:
 ![](assets/wk8/user-profile.png)

+## Client side avatar upload

+Create a lambda to return the presigned URL
+**I skipped Ruby and did it in Javascript**

 ## Extra stuff

 Posting activities (crud button) were hard coded to the Andrew Brown id.
 (This will probably get fixed later in the course) Fixed it by: